-The places written with bold characters in the text show the marked places in the route-altitude diagram.
-The small stamp icons show the stamping places.
+The places written with bold characters in the text show the marked places in the Route-Altitude diagram.

 We stamp in our Blue Trail booklets in the Móritz Pub and begin the hike on the Vasút Street towards the mountains towering in front of us.
-The marked route of the Blue Trail reaches the railway after a few minutes, climbs to the platform of the railway stop on stairs and crosses the rails at the farther end of the weedy platform (Mátraverebély, vasúti átjáró).
+The marked route of the Blue Trail reaches the railway after a few minutes, climbs to the platform of the railway stop on stairs and crosses the rails at the farther end of the weedy platform (Mátraverebély village, railway crossing).
 There is a Blue Trail’s stamp in its metal box equipped onto an old tree standing at the railway crossing.
 If we have forgotten to stamp in the pub, or it was closed, we can do it here.
 A dirt road begins on the other side of the rails, it crosses a bushy forest patch and reaches the fields soon.

 The potholed dirt road continues as grassy wheel tracks, we walk about thousand steps towards a far forest strip.
 The road crosses it, and on the other side of the trees we have to notice that hardly used path, which branches off and starts towards southeast across the weedy field.
 We follow it and reach the forest after a few minutes.
 The path climbs continuously among the trees, we get to the end of the old forest after a quarter hour long ascent at the border of a new forest plantation.
 It is located on an about fifteen years old huge clear-cut, the trees of the new oak brushwood are already 4-5 metres tall.
 We continue the hike among them, the dirt road meanders first in level, later it begins to climb in the side of Kőerdő-tető Hill.